Arcan-Tech/impact-installation-script/README.md

 Before completing the configuration you will be showed a summary and you will be asked to confirm, if you choose to not confirm the configuration step will start over

-## Launch the tool
+## 4. Launch the tool

 Once the installation is completed you should see a message saying so and the address where you can access the tool.
-It should be < protocol you set >://< IP you set >:3000, e.g. http://192.168.1.8:3000 or in the cose of express installation http://localhost:3000
+It should be < protocol you set >://< IP you set >:3000, e.g. http://192.168.1.8:3000 or in the cose of express installation http://localhost:3000.

-you can launch the tool with `./run-impact.sh`, once all the containers have launched you can access the tool
+You can launch the tool with `./run-impact.sh`, once all the containers have launched you can access the tool

-## Use the tool

-### **First-Time Setup**
+## 5. First setup

 - When you first launch the tool, no users will exist.
 You must create a user account.
 - User accounts are only used to associate projects and repositories.
   > **Note:** Password recovery is not implemented, so keep your credentials secure.
 The user is limited to the running instance

-### Local analysis
+#### Adding a local repo

 To perform a local analysis: